lfn3/personal-site/content/post/error-handling-in-asp-net-mvc.md

 YSOD pic

-While also making sure that you know that they would have been shown that, and hopefully give you some more infomation to boot.
+And then making sure that you know that they would have been shown that, and hopefully give you some more infomation to boot.
 This post is quite long, since I've chosen to go through everything we need to add to the web.config (and why we need to add it).
 If you aren't really too worried about the reasoning, and trust me enough to just want to get to the money, there's a tldr riiiiiight down the bottom.

 Not deterred?
 Good, we'll tackle the hiding bit first.